DylanDiracNintunze/ethics_fall2025/_pages/about.md

 Personal Life
 ---
-Update to give a little background on you and your interests.
 In my free time, I enjoy playing video games and watching movies and documentaries.
 On rare occasions I leave my house, I enjoy running and going on walks in the natural lands.